-The council and its road safety partners have been instrumental in achieving excellent results in recent years in raising road safety awareness and assisting in substantially reducing the annual fatal crash rate and cutting hospitalisations for serious injury across the region.
+The road safety partners have been instrumental in achieving excellent results in recent years in raising road safety awareness and assisting in substantially reducing the annual fatal crash rate and cutting hospitalisations for serious injury across the region.
 The 2010-2011 financial year saw 14 fatalities on Northland's roads, a 30 year low.
 Road safety initiatives in the last 12 months included:

-- An elevated profile throughout the region with two new fortnightly road safety columns developed in the Whāngārei Report and a new sixmonthly Regional Road Safety newsletter produced. - Coffee Brake promotion extended from eight cafés to 23 and an increase in

-- sponsors (milk and coffee suppliers) from seven to 17. - Northland Road Freight Cluster Group acknowledged as one of the most effective working groups of its type in NZ - new radio advertisements regarding heavy vehicles developed and aired regularly on radio during last four months. - New Safe Beach Driving signage developed and deployed around Northland's coastal areas. - New Safe Beach Driving brochure developed.
+- An elevated profile throughout the region with two new fortnightly road safety columns developed in the Whāngārei Report and a new six-monthly Regional Road Safety newsletter produced. - Coffee Brake promotion extended from eight cafes to 23 and an increase in sponsors (milk and coffee suppliers) from seven to 17. - Northland Road Freight Cluster Group acknowledged as one of the most effective working groups of its type in NZ at a similar group meeting in Auckland recently - new radio advertisements regarding heavy vehicles developed and aired regularly on radio during last four months. - New Safe Beach Driving signage developed and deployed around Northland's coastal areas. - New Safe Beach Driving brochure developed.